 ENC client Any device or software (e.g. measurement device or DMS) compliant to ENC specification.
 A client can belong to a group.
 Example: a group is constituted by several clients of a PTI test lane

 Order A request to perform a task.
 A status is associated to an order.

 PTI Periodical Technical Inspection

+RSI Road-Side Inspection

-VIP Vehicle Information Platform – as result of the ongoing European Tender XXXX.
+VIP Vehicle Information Platform – as result of the ongoing European Tender MOVE/C4/325-1-2012..